depmix/depmix.github.io/hmmr/errata.md

 category: hmmr
 ---

-Here's a list of errata that we are aware of:
+Here we will collect errata that we are aware of.
+At the moment, we don't have any :-)